execution-flows/flow-compose/README.md

 2. **`flow_function_alias`**
   * An alias for a flow function that is accessible to all `flow_functions` in the flow.
   * The value, referred to as `concrete_flow_function_name`, must be a flow function — that is, a function decorated with the `@flow_function` decorator.

+3. **`flow_alias`**
+  * An alias for a flow that can be called just like any other flow function using its alias.
+  * It is accessible to all flow functions within the flow.
+  * The value, referred to as `concrete_flow_name`, must be a flow — that is, a function decorated with the `@flow` decorator.
+  * The corresponding value, referred to as `concrete_flow_name`, must be a flow — that is, a function decorated with the `@flow` decorator.
+  * The `cached` flag is used in the same way as it is with the `@flow_function` decorator.
+  * A composed flow has its own context; the context from the originating flow is not propagated to the invoked flow.

 #### The Arguments of the Flow Body